Ramya0496/C-code-repository/README.md

 # codeforpractice
-the codes i have practiced so far
+the code i have practiced so far